weleoka/discdex/README.md

 Functionality:

+* It's called file suffix, not file ending.
+Change required throughout Discdex.
 * Extract metadata from multimedia files.
 Needs to import module like Hachoir which can read metadata of various files.
 Interesting data could be:
 	- Duration
 	- Encoding/codec
 	- Bitrate
-* Print indexing file to terminal window option.
+* Format printing of index to terminal.
 * If no data is written to the sorted list file because the indexing file is empty then it should be deleted.

 Specs and options: